 In one interview, I was asked to provide an example of a time when I came up with a creative solution to a problem.
 It was difficult to think of one on the spot and the interviewers patiently waited while I thought of one.

-While in undergrad and maintaining a 4.0 did you also work a paying job?
+While still in undergrad and maintaining a 4.0 GPA, did you also work a paying job before getting into the Utah State veterinary school?

 Yes, I worked a part-time job (20 hours per week) doing marketing for a commercial real estate investment team.
 When I took a lighter course load over the summer or took the summer off, I still worked part-time and used the extra time to work on my animal/veterinary experience.